Leica X Typ 113 vs X2

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X (Typ 113) and Leica X2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the X2 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the X2 from Leica.
+Both the X Typ 113 and the X2 have been discontinued, but can regularly be found used on eBay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So what is the bottom line?
 Is there a clear favorite between the Leica X Typ 113 and the Leica X2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.

 - Larger screen: Has a bigger rear LCD (3.0" vs 2.7") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (920k vs 230k dots).

 - Better light gathering: Has a lens with a wider maximum aperture (f/1.7 vs f/2.8).